What goes on during a dentist visit?

-The dental examination begins with the collection of your complete medical history.
-Understanding your medical history can provide the dentist with vital information on any health condition you may have which can ultimately impact the success of any dental treatments.
+On your first visit to a dentist, they will collect your complete medical history.
+Your medical history can provide the dentist with vital information on any health condition you may have which can ultimately impact the success of any dental treatments.

-Radiographs (x-rays) are also taken and studied so that the dentist can see things not seen by the naked eye.
-Having the visual of the inside of your teeth, the condition of your roots and areas between your teeth, help the dentist determine bone loss, root health and the indication of any cysts or growths than may affect your overall oral health.
+X-rays are taken and studied so that the dentist can have a visual of the inside of your teeth, the condition of your roots and areas between your teeth.
+This helps the dentist determine bone loss, root health and the indication of any cysts or growths than may affect your overall oral health.

-Next a full visual scan of the teeth is done, comparing what is seen with what appears on the x-rays.
-The dentist checks not only the teeth and gums, but also other soft tissues.
-Knowing the condition of the gums and seeing any signs of as periodontal disease, provides information on the overall health of the supporting structure (gums) that can lead to loosening of the teeth and potential bone and/or tooth loss.
+Next the dentist will do a visual scan of the teeth, gums and soft tissue and compare it to the X-rays.
+They will check the condition of the gums and see if there is signs of periodontal disease.
+Knowing the condition of the gums provides information on the overall health of the supporting structure (gums) that can lead to loosening of the teeth and potential bone and/or tooth loss.

-The exam continues by checking other areas such as the tongue, roof of the mouth (palate) and floor of the mouth for any visible signs of inflammation or bleeding.
-Looking for signs of white lesions or oral cancer and/or suspicious growths or blocked salivary glands, are an essential part of this dental exam.
+The dentist will check other areas such as the tongue, roof of the mouth (palate) and floor of the mouth for any visible signs of inflammation or bleeding.
+Looking for signs of white lesions or oral cancer and/or suspicious growths or blocked salivary glands.
 Your dentist will also check the general condition of the bones in the face, jaws and around the mouth.
-In doing so, the dentist has a clear picture of the overall function of your temporomandibular joint (joint that joins your jaw to the skull) and other areas such as the overall health of your sinus cavity.
+This gives a dentist a clear picture of the overall function of your temporomandibular joint (joint that joins your jaw to the skull), and other areas such as the overall health of your sinus cavity.

 Dentists have the opportunity explain what they are doing during the examination and provide you with a summary of their findings when they are finished.
 If the examination reveals a problem that requires treatment, there should be a two-way discussion on the options available.
 If your dentist identifies a problem that is complex or requires specialized treatment; the dentist may refer you to a dental specialist.
 Patients, as an active part of your oral health team, are encouraged to ask questions.